JayeonKangNature/2022_Summer_Internship/README.md

 **Task**

+With using what I sutudied from self-study,two tasks are provided: basic task and advanced task.
+At basic task, I filled up code in given incomplete template code for training yet another interesting image dataset.
-With using what I sutudied from self-study, build up code to preparing customized data and develop Convolutional Neural Network model for classification in real with PyTorch and serveral library like numpy, matplot and so on.
+At advanced task, as refering to the model trained in Task 1 as the CIFAR-10 pre-trained model,build up code to preparing customized data and develop Convolutional Neural Network model for classification in real with PyTorch and serveral library like numpy, matplot and so on.

 #### Week 3: Image Classification Model Construction with Customized Model and Data